erik-farmer/django-boiler-plate/README.md

 _A sane project starting point as outlined in [Two Scoops of Django](https://www.twoscoopspress.com/)._

 ## Gettings Started

+### Docker

+The `docker-compose` file is present and using the assumption your project will need use Postgres & redis.
+To create these containers use `docker-compose up` from the project directory (rename any user names/passwords as you see fit)

+### Python version and requirements.

+Use your preferred environment management tool to create a clean python install and use the following to install the requirements: `pip install -r requirements.txt`

+### Starting the dev server

 Run the following to get started:
 ```commandline
 export DJANGO_SETTINGS_MODULE="config.settings.local"